-- b) Amounts owing to related parties are disclosed in Note 6 of the condensed interim consolidated financial statements.
-All amounts are unsecured, with no specific terms of repayment. - c) Compensation of directors and members of key management personnel, including amounts disclosed in Note 8(a), (b), and (c) of the condensed interim consolidated financial statements were as follows:
+- b) Amounts owing to related parties are disclosed in Note 9 of the condensed interim consolidated financial statements.
+All amounts are unsecured, with no specific terms of repayment. - c) Compensation of directors and members of key management personnel, including amounts disclosed in Note 9(a) and (b) of the condensed interim consolidated financial statements were as follows: